xedrac/keyboard-layouts/README.md

 graphite layout is now the active layout
 ```

-Alternatively, you can add it from your window manager's GUI, but you may have to dig a little to find it.
+Alternatively, you can add it from your window manager's GUI.

 #### Gnome
 Open the settings dialog and go to `Keyboard -> Add Input Source -> (vertical dots at the bottom) -> Other`.
 The custom layouts can be found in this list.

-### Adding new Layouts
+#### KDE
+Open the system settings dialog, and go to `Keyboard -> Layouts -> Add` then just search for the layout name you want to add.

+### Add your own layouts to the install list
-Just drop new a new xkb file into the `linux/xkb` directory and rename it to the name of your layout.
+Just drop new a new xkb file into the `linux/xkb` directory.
 Then re-run the install script.